amy676767/Group_project/README.md

 * Dallas County Appraisals, Yelp, Zillow, Google Maps API

 ## Questions
+* What are the top 5 zipcodes by property value?
+* What are the bottom 5 zipcodes by property value?
 * Is there a correlation between housing prices and the businesses that are available in that area? (comparing high housing price area vs low housing price)
-* Whether there is decline or growth of sales volume based on housing price?
-* How is the property value compared with the availability of different types of businesses in the area?
+**
 * Are favorable/negative reviews correlated with housing prices?

 ## Tasks
 * Create repo
 * Setup project framework
-* What geographic areas do we focus on?
+* What geographic areas do we focus on? --
-* Research datasets/API’s
+* Research datasets/API’s --Yelp API, Dallas County Appraisal Data

 * What dataset do we use for property values?
 * How do we assign property values to the same area as a business?

+##

 ## Top 5 ZIPCodes
 75205